 This is a very flexible program, there are half day and full day versions available.
 Each team usually consists of 5 to 10 persons.
 One facilitator can manage two or three teams.
 We can help with ideas or additional facilitators for larger groups.

-What Happens in Pumping The Colors?
-Simulation includes:
+What happens in Pumping The Colors?

 Teams build a tri-color delivery system out of pipes and tubes on a eight foot protective mat.
 If they are successful they will be able to use their system to deliver any one of three colored solutions to any one of 12 targets.
 The task challenges the team to think creatively, to work interdependently, to manage scarce resources, to deal with pressure and stress.

 Early in the simulation teams experience all four stages of team development: forming, storming, norming and performing.
 The team holds two team meetings to evaluate their team performance.
 They also receive instruction on how to organize teams, reduce conflict, work with different work styles, coach themselves and many other essential skills required for team development.
-Later in the simulation the team generally realizes that they all have been performing far below their capability.
+Later in the simulation the team generally realizes that they have been performing far below their capability.
 They then focus on what must happen to improve their performance.

-Facilitating Pumping The Colors Requires Certification
+Facilitating Pumping The Colors no longer requires certification.